Feel free to contact us at any time for any additional questions!

 Can I visit in person?

 Due to our strict biosecurity practices, we are only allowing visitors once kittens have received their first set of vaccinations.
 Kittens are typically reserved by this time, however, we are happy to video chat with you prior to reserving your kitten.
 There will also be many opportunities to video chat and see your kitten as well as frequent photo updates.
-I love photography, so you can expect to receive a LOT of super cute, quality photos.

 Where is Sphynx Haus located?